microsoft/Quantum/samples/azure-quantum/CONTRIBUTING.md

 ## Testing the sample

-Once the sample is written and working locally, you can test it out in the hosted environment in the Azure portal.
-In order to make it appear in the sample gallery, you must access the portal using a special link:
+Once the sample is written and working locally, you can test it out in the hosted environment in the Azure Portal.
+In order to make it appear in the sample gallery, you must access the Portal using a special link:

 `https://portal.azure.com/?microsoft_azure_quantum_include_notebook_sample_with_url={URL of the raw sample file}`.
 Your browser should automatically URL-encode the URL you paste, so don't worry about special characters.